Diocese of Aosta: Territory and parishes

 The diocese, which covers an area of 3,262 km2 and has a population of 129,288, is divided into 93 parishes.
 All are in the (civil) region of Aosta Valley.
-A list of parishes by commune follows; locations (villages or neighbourhoods) within a commune are shown in brackets.
+There is a list of parishes by commune; locations (villages or neighbourhoods) within a commune are shown in brackets.
 Many of the ancient parishes appear in the documents of the Cartulary of the Bishops of Aosta.